-As a business owner, you might be in the midst of starting a new business venture in Hong Kong or you may already have a business entity set up in this country.
+As a business owner, you might be in the midst of registering a new business venture in Hong Kong or you may already have a business entity set up in this country.

 One of the benefits that attract most entrepreneurs to Hong Kong is its simplified tax regulation and low tax regime.
 In this article, we will explore the different types of profits tax return forms and the filing processes.